IntersectMBO/cardano-ledger/docs/LedgerEvents.md

 after each block is applied.
 Note that there are no guarantees about the ordering of the events for any given block.

-Note thet when we say that an event only occurs on an epoch boundary, we mean that it only occurs on the first block of a new epoch.
+Note that when we say that an event only occurs on an epoch boundary, we mean that it only occurs on the first block of a new epoch.

 ## List of Events